shichenz1999/oss-taapp/src/mail_client_service/README.md

 # Mail Client Service

 ## Overview
 `mail_client_service` wraps a FastAPI application around the `mail_client_api.Client` contract so mailbox capabilities are reachable over HTTP.
-The package binds whichever concrete client is registered (for example `gmail_client_impl`) and translates requests into method calls on that client.
+On import it loads `gmail_client_impl` to register the Gmail-backed client by default, but any package can swap the dependency by rebinding `mail_client_api.get_client` before startup.

 ## Responsibilities
 - Serve HTTP routes for core mailbox actions (list, fetch, mark-as-read, delete).